compilit/spgetti/README.md

 classes/services that wish to interact with others.
 The internal Mediator will handle all of this interaction.
 The interaction takes place through the respective Requests and Events which are internally connected to their RequestHandler and EventHandler counterparts.

-# How to use

-For any operation, whether it is retrieving, changing or storing data, you'll write a Request<R> implementation, where R represents the return type.
-This Request<R> encapsulates the data required for the operations.
-The operation is an implementation of RequestHandler<T, R> where T is the exact implementation of the request, and R the return type.

-Once this RequestHandler is turned into a registered bean and you use the RequestDispatcher to dispatch your Request, the framework will take over an provide you with the correct return type after initiating the logic.

 ### With CQRS